 

 commitment data on the Server (implying that the member has access to the private key used to sign the commitment), the member receives no unfair advantage, as this (albeit unscrupulous) ac- tion is equivalent to the member making his initial bid commitment.
 If, on the other hand, one were to tamper with another member’s commitment data before any other member has the abil- ity to download it from the Server, it would show after Phase #2 that that member’s bid does not match the commitment data provided.
-Since the standard practice for an event like this is to repeat the auction, no member has gained an unfair advantage.
-The only way an attacker would be able to hide the fact that a bid commitment was tampered with would be if they were able forge a valid commitment with the private key of the target user, this is in violation of goal .
+Since the standard practice for an event like this is to repeat the auction (with a different id), no member has gained an unfair advantage.
+The only way an attacker would be able to hide the fact that a bid commitment was tampered with would be if the attacker were able forge a valid commitment with the private key of the target user, this is in violation of the assumption that keys are private .
 Furthermore, if the attacker were to strike after a subset of members had downloaded the commitment data but before a diﬀerent, non-empty subset of members did the same, the members of the estate could convene and determine that the commitment data was tampered with.
-While the act of conven- ing to determine that the auction has been compromised is not a necessary feature, it is welcomely acknowledged.
+Because the system is assuming human bidders, this makes sense.

 It is also a possibility that the Server can unilaterally skip the waiting period (whereby all members of the Estate download the commitment data and acknowledge that they have done so) after Phase #1 and move on to Phase #2 .
 The onus is upon the members in this case to blow the whistle on the Server and demand the data before continuing.